 Clerking for a judge or for a court is a unique experience, as is the process of applying for a clerkship.
 Your first step in approaching the clerkship application process is to read this article and read other articles that seem interesting to you.
-Then, seek advice from Elizabeth Peck, Assistant Dean for Judicial Engagement and Professional Development, or another member of the Faculty Clerkship Committee.
+Then, seek advice from Carl Rizzi, Director of Judicial Clerkships, or another member of the Faculty Clerkship Committee.
 Do not forget that other faculty members who have clerked can be valuable resources as well.
-Contact Dean Peck for a list of faculty who have clerked.
-We recommend that you speak with Dean Peck during the second semester of your first year to begin a discussion of clerkships.
+Contact Carl Rizzi for a list of faculty who have clerked.
+We recommend that you speak with Carl Rizzi during the first semester of your second year, or the summer before, to begin a discussion of clerkships.
 That said, it is never too late to consider applying for clerkships, so you should feel free to seek advice when the time is right for you.

 Overview of the Job and the Options